-Your heart beats more than 100,000 times a day.
-It pumps around 2,000 gallons of blood throughout your body everyday.
+Everyday, your heart beats more than 80,000 to 100,000 times a day and pumps around 2,000 gallons of blood throughout your body.
 Your heart keeps you alive and serves you well.
 How often you stop to think about how well you feed it so it can keep you running?
 Here are 24 colorful and delicious heart healthy foods to serve you and your family.

 - Fatty fish – Topping most heart healthy foods lists for their omega-3 fats, choose wild salmon, mackerel, sardines (try the little canned ones in olive oil), herring and trout.
 Artic char is a pretty good option, farmed and wild, when wild salmon is unavailable.
 Unfortunately, mercury levels have made some of our favorite fish like halibut, black cod and tuna an occasional indulgence.
 See this link for more information on safe fish.